gilbertchen/duplicacy/GUIDE.md

 Note that the passwords stored in the environment variable and the preference need to be in plaintext and thus are insecure and should be avoided whenever possible.

+## Cache

+Duplicacy maintains a local cache under the `.duplicacy/cache` folder in the repository.
+Only snapshot chunks may be stored in this local cache, and file chunks are never cached.

+At the end of a backup operation, Duplicacy will clean up the local cache in such a way that only chunks composing the snapshot file from the last backup will stay in the cache.
+All other chunks will be removed from the cache.
+However, if the *prune* command has been run before (which will leave a the `.duplicacy/collection` folder in the repository, then the *backup* command won't perform any cache cleanup and instead defer that to the *prune* command.

+At the end of a prune operation, Duplicacy will remove all chunks from the local cache except those composing the snapshot file from the last backup (those that would be kept by the *backup* command), as well as chunks that contain information about chunks referenced by *all* backups from *all* repositories connected to the same storage url.

+Other commands, such as *list*, *check*, does not clean up the local cache at all, so the local cache may keep growing if many of these commands run consectively.
+However, once a *backup* or a *prune* command is invoked, the local cache should shrink to its normal size.

 ## Scripts

 You can instruct Duplicacy to run a script before or after executing a command.
 For example, if you create a bash script with the name *pre-prune* under the *.duplicacy/scripts* directory, this bash script will be run before the *prune* command starts.
 A script named *post-prune* will be run after the *prune* command finishes.
 This rule applies to all commands except *init*.